Car selector shows a search form where the customer can search for dates and car rental locations. When he searches he will get his search results.

 Here is an example of a Car Selector:

 To create new widgets you have to go to the widget page.
-To go to the widget page select the "Menu Icon in top left corner" then you select "Widgets" from the drop down list.
+To go to the widget page select the "Cog wheel in top right corner" then you select “Widget” from the side bar:

 Select “add” to create the widget.

 This page appears and here you choose the widget that you need to create, in this case we select “Car selector” from the list.